 Belleville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Belleville is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Belleville who work in office and administrative support (13.22%), sales jobs (10.66%), and management occupations (8.73%).
+Overall, Belleville is a village of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Belleville who work in office and administrative support (12.80%), sales jobs (10.72%), and management occupations (8.71%).

 Also of interest is that Belleville has more people living here who work in computers and math than 95% of the places in the US.

-Belleville is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Belleville doesn't have a public transportation system that people use for their commute.

 The people who call Belleville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Belleville residents report their race to be White, followed by Asian.
-Important ancestries of people in Belleville include Irish, Norwegian, English, and Swiss.
+The greatest number of Belleville residents report their race to be White, followed by Native American.
+Important ancestries of people in Belleville include Irish, Norwegian, Swiss, and English.

 The most common language spoken in Belleville is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Spanish and French.